Did you know that rejection actually hurts, as in physical pain?

 - We think others are unwilling or unable to help us.

-- The systems, procedures, or structure of our organization get in our way.
+- Our organization’s structure, systems, or procedures get in our way.

 - We perceive there to be social costs of seeking help.
 In other words, we believe that others will see us as weak, lazy, or incapable of doing our job if we ask for help.